10 Operations and Analytics

 - The service facility

-Each of these components has specific characteristics.
-For instance, arrivals will consider the following:
+Each of these components have specific characteristics.
+For instance, arrivals will consider:

 - The size of the arrival population